facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 	- What physics engine should be used for dynamics simulation.
 Currently supports "bullet" for Bullet physics simulation, and "none", meaning kinematic motion is to be used.
 "gravity"
 	- 3-vector
-	- Gravity to use for physical modeling.
+	- The default gravity to use for physical modeling.
 This can be overridden by Stage attributes.
 "timestep"
 	- double
 	- The timestep to use for forward simulation.
 "friction coefficient"
 	- double
-	- The coefficient of friction.
+	- The default coefficient of friction.
 This can be overridden in Stage and Object Attributes.
 "restitution coefficient"
 	- double
-	- The coefficient of restitution.
+	- The default coefficient of restitution.
 This can be overridden in Stage and Object Attributes.
 "rigid object paths"
 	- list of strings
 	- A list of locations to query for supported object files that should be available to be loaded into the world.

 `Stage Attributes`_
 ===================
-A stage in Habitat-Sim is a static object consisting of background scenery wherein an agent acts.
-Stage Attributes templates hold relevant information describing a stage's mesh, geometry and physical properties.
-Any source configuration files used to build these attributes should be named in the format :
+A stage in Habitat-Sim is a static object consisting of static background scenery wherein an agent acts.
+Stage Attributes templates hold relevant information describing a stage's render and collision assets and physical properties.
+Any source configuration files used to build these attributes should be formatted as follows:

  	<stagename>.stage_config.json

-An example of an appropriate configured file can be found below :
+`An example of an appropriately configured Stage Attributes file can be found below <../../../data/test_assets/scenes/stage_floor1.stage_config.json>`_:

 .. include:: ../../data/test_assets/scenes/stage_floor1.stage_config.json
     :code: json